Computer Science and Library Science got Hitched in the 1960s

 - Or our favorite heretical statement of call Consider a new catalog concept altogether – NONE!
-Before you burn me at the stake, here this heretic out.
-Can you get your constituents to publish their metadata with semantic tags and flags, and then you use “the wild” to keep a management or status only view of the catalog by crawling the web?
-Now people aren’t searching you, you’re finding what your suppliers put out there.
-You can meet your quality and compliance reporting and post-snapshot for records, and let the 3rd layer of the internet – semantic web – be your source
+Before you burn me at the stake, hear this heretic out.
+Can you get your constituents to publish their metadata with semantic tags and flags, and then you use “the wild” to keep a management or status-only view of the catalog by crawling the web?
+Now people aren’t searching for you, you’re finding what your suppliers put out there.
+You can meet your quality and compliance reporting and post-snapshot for records, and let the 3rd layer of the internet – the semantic web – be your source

 Computer Science and Library Science Hang out Again From Time to Time.